Key factors that impact the cost of your St. George to Sacramento move

 - Weather: Sacramento has hot, dry summers and mild to cool winters with occasional rainfall.
 The wet season is generally October through April.
 The foggiest months are December and January.
 Tule fog can be extremely dense, lowering visibility to less than 100 feet and making driving conditions extremely hazardous.
 Be sure to check your weather app to avoid rain and heavy fog.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Sacramento.
-Get started here.
+- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Sacramento without delay.
+You can select your official move date when completing the form.
+Start the process here.

 Where to live in Sacramento

-Now that you've decided to make the move to "Almond Capital of the World", these are the best neighborhoods to move to in Sacramento.
+With your sights set on "Almond Capital of the World", these are some of the most popular neighborhoods to consider in Sacramento.

 Best neighborhoods for singles